Acne and natural solutions

 You have probably heard that eating certain “bad” foods can actually make acne worse.
 But is there any truth to the anti-acne diet?
 Certain food groups such as dairy, including milk chocolate and processed sugars causes spikes in insulin, increasing both inflammation and oil production.
 Reducing or eliminating these foods temporarily will fast track you onto clear healthy skin.

 Diets high in refined carbohydrates, trans fatty acids and environmental chemical influences as well as skin care principles such as cosmetic choice and excessive washing and rubbing the skin can exacerbate this condition.

-The orthodox management of acne in females is commonly the oral contraceptive pill to synthetically balance endocrine disruption; the use of antibiotics for bacterial infection and the use Acutane for these skin conditions.
-Unfortunately, while this may offer a temporary solution, the condition often presents worse when these treatments are ceased as the underline endocrine, adrenal and dietary influences are not being addressed.
+Unfortunately, these treatments may offer only a temporary solution, the condition often presents worse when these treatments are ceased as the underline endocrine, adrenal and dietary influences are not being addressed.
 The long term consequences of the use of these agents and possible side effects also needs to be considered with each individual case.

 Tailored natural interventions with the use of herbal medicine, nutritional supplementation and low glycaemic diet have been extensively reviewed for their benefits.
 The vitamins A, C, E, B6 and the minerals zinc and selenium are essential to normal skin functioning, wound healing and tissue regeneration.